 Any applicant denied assistance from the Program has the right to appeal.
 Complaints concerning the Program should be made to the Program Operator first.
 If unresolved in this manner, the complaint or appeal must be made in writing and filed with the Sponsor.
 The Sponsor will then schedule a meeting with the Loan Advisory Committee.
 Their written response will be made within thirty (30) working days.
-If the applicant is not satisfied with the Committee's decision, a request for an appeal may be filed with the Sponsor's governing body within one year of the denial.
+If the applicant is not satisfied with the Committee's decision, a request for an appeal may be filed with the Sponsor's governing body.
+Final appeal must be filed in writing with HCD within one year after denial.